qualisys/Calqulus-Steps/docs/nodes/steps/geometry.md

-Accepts a vector or a segment sequence and calculates the magnitude of it (Euclidian norm).
+Accepts a vector or a segment sequence and calculates the magnitude of it (Euclidean norm).

 ---